Targeted therapies for leukaemia

 TKIs for Philadelphia-positive CML and ALL

-The Philadelphia chromosome causes your body to produce the enzyme tyrosine kinase, which makes the leukemia cells grow and divide more quickly.
+The Philadelphia chromosome causes your body to produce the enzyme tyrosine kinase, which makes the leukaemia cells grow and divide more quickly.
 TKIs work by blocking tyrosine kinase to slow the cancer’s growth.

 Monoclonal antibodies for CLL